 “Same here,” said April.

 Ron sat in a lawn chair beside April.
 Mattie sat cross-legged on a towel by her feet.
-He watched his brother-in-law set off small skyrockets and Roman candles.
+He watched his brother set off small skyrockets and Roman candles.

 “I’m full,” he remarked.